nims-spin-theory/MLIP_HOT/README.md

 ```

 ### 3. Convex Hull Analysis

 #### Definition

-The **distance to the convex hull** measures how far a compound’s formation
-energy lies above the thermodynamic stability limit defined by all possible
-competing phases in a chemical system.
-It quantifies **how unstable** a compound
-is relative to the most stable combinations of phases at the same composition.
+The **distance to the convex hull** measures how far a compound's formation energy lies above the thermodynamic stability limit defined by all possible competing phases in a chemical system.
+It quantifies how unstable a compound is relative to the most stable combinations of phases at the same composition.

 \[ E_\text{hull} = E_\text{form} - E_\text{form}^\text{(hull)} \]